andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/06-oslo_lifestyle.md

 After a few beers at the pub we set off for Intility Arena.
-It's about a half hour walk through some neighborhoods, not too far from the V&aring;lerenga Kirke (Church), the inspiration for the team's anthem.
-At some point in the late 70s the church burned down, inspiring Trond Ingebretsen and his band Bj&oslash;lsen Valsem&oslash;lle to pen the song *V&aring;lerenga Kjerke* honoring the house of worship.
+It's about a half hour walk through some neighborhoods, not too far from the V&aring;lerenga Kirke (Church), the inspiration for the team's anthem - at some point in the late 70s the church burned down, inspiring Trond Ingebretsen and his band Bj&oslash;lsen Valsem&oslash;lle to pen the song *V&aring;lerenga Kjerke* honoring the house of worship.
 Supporters of V&aring;lerenga football club have